top of page

 ROUNDING

-Another thing I see is designers will give centimeter measurements to two decimal places, such as 2.53 cm rather than 2.5 cm.
-The .03 might be a nice idea for the most accurate measurement, but there really isn't a way to see this on a ruler.
+Another thing I see, is designers will give centimeter measurements to two decimal places, such as 2.53 cm rather than 2.5 cm.
+The .03 cm might be a nice idea for the most accurate measurement, but there really isn't a way to see this on a ruler.
 The same goes for trying to read 3.8 inches on a ruler, it makes more sense to round to 3.75.
-I would suggest to make it a habit of rounding inches to the nearest quarter inch and centimeters to the nears tenth.
+I would suggest making it a habit of rounding to the nearest quarter (.25) for both inches and centimeters.

 HOW TO PROVIDE FINISHED MEASUREMENTS

 When it comes to listing the sizes of the finished measurement, you should never provide it in a range of numbers.
-I've only seen this a handful of times, but it's still worth noting that finished measurements should never be in a range.
-You can provide the "To Fit" measurements as a range or provide a third line that suggests how much ease is recommended.
+I've only seen this a handful of times, but it's still worth noting that finished measurements should never be in a range per size.
+You can provide the "To Fit" measurements and provide a line that suggests how much ease is recommended.
 Here are some examples on how you could list sizes:

 Finished Bust Measurement: 36 (40, 44, 48) inches